 The dream of her bed and breakfast drove every step of Maria’s journey.
 In addition to FSET, she enrolled in the Department of Workforce Development’s Vocational Rehabilitation (DVR) program and has been taking courses on business management, marketing, and accounting.
 She has been meeting with contractors, health and human services, and banks to make her dream come true.
 Moreover, she might explore a few accounting services as well.
 She can get additional assistance with tax filing, bookkeeping, and benefits like rebates on business taxes, etc., by hiring a tax accountant.
 One can easily find an accountant through google (perhaps search for tax consultants near me) to avail services.

-As for her passive income, she has been selling her artwork at the John Michael Kohler Art Center and Sheboygan Visual Art Association, and has engaged with National Publisher to self-publish her own book which can now be purchased on Amazon.
-A quote on the back of the book seems appropriate:
+As for her passive income, she has been selling her artwork at the John Michael Kohler Art Center and Sheboygan Visual Art Association and has engaged with National Publisher to self-publish her own book which can now be purchased on Amazon.
+Such actions might make her financially strong and could be a lesson for many people to know about the generation of passive income.
+For most people, the stock market could be one of the sources of passive income however, investing in stocks without proper analysis can have serious consequences.
+Therefore, if you want to invest, you can take the desired market information from the companies like Debtwire (as Debtwire expands its business domain for stock analysis).

 She hopes to open her bed and breakfast soon.
 I don’t know about you, but I’m ready to make a reservation.
 Congratulations, Maria!